gammaraylab/autograding-server/README.md

 gammaraylab/flutter_app
 ## Usage

-There are three versions of this autogader, the usage is as follows:
+There are two versions of this autogader, the usage is as follows:

 #### Ver1: single threaded autograder